ITI/ICS-Security-Tools/tools/audit/README.md

 * [Misc SCADA Tools](https://github.com/atimorin/scada-tools) - A collection of miscellaneous SCADA tools written in python.
 * [PLCscan](../mirrored/plcsan) - Tool for scan PLC devices over s7comm or modbus protocols.
 * [modscan](../mirrored/modscan) - Tool to scan modbus devices and gather information.
+* [Open PHA](https://www.kenexis.com/software/openpha/download/) - Open PHA™ is a  HAZOP and LOPA software tool.
+Open PHA™ provides an easy to use, light-weight platform for performing HAZOP and LOPA analysis.
+Includes the ability to perform a Security PHA Review directly in the PHA study (description: https://www.kenexis.com/security-pha-review-spr-open-pha/)

 ## IDS Signatures
 * [Quickdraw ICS IDS](https://github.com/digitalbond/quickdraw) - Digital Bond’s original research project was to develop a set of IDS rules for SCADA protocols.
 The initial rules for Modbus TCP and DNP3 have now been enhanced for EtherNet/IP, Vulnerability rules and Device Specific rules.
 Quickdraw also includes Snort preprocessors and plugins that allow rules for more complex control system protocols.